 1. Helicopter Trip

 Kitesurfing combines parasailing with windsurfing.
 Using a manageable kite, the surfer is brought through the water on a surfboard, without a boat.
-Try free-style and downwind surfing, taught by a safety-conscious instructor.
-Oddly, reviews of the sport center on the wonderful instructor, his patience and motivating skills as well as how much fun he was.
+Try freestyle and downwind surfing, taught by a safety-conscious instructor.
+Oddly, reviews of the sports center on the wonderful instructor, his patience and motivating skills as well as how much fun he was.
 You won’t want to miss this.

 Check out the sea life on an aquabike.
 The two-seater scooter is hydraulically lowered into the turquoise water and an experienced diver will accompany you.
 It’s like a two-man submersible from which you can feed the fish bread bits.
 It is romantic and beautiful.

 Go for a two-hour walk underwater.
 A boat tour of the lagoon and snorkeling are included.
 Play among the fish wearing a helmet that supplies air.
 No experience required, even if you don’t swim well.
 Walking only 15 feet beneath the surface is fun and easy with your guide along to tell stories and describe fish and other undersea treasures.

 Remember the Beatles’ “Yellow Submarine”?
 Dive in a yellow submarine and try to identify the many types of marine life in a 30-minute dive beneath the glorious waters of the lagoon.
 Admire the coral reefs and perhaps see a turtle or moray eel.

 Rent a boat for the day and tour the lagoon and island.
 A tour guide will accompany you to show you virgin areas and you can snorkel and swim with the fishes among beautiful coral reefs.